 The numbers are alarming.
 We should be compassioinate to illegal immigrants while also recognizing the disturbing facts.
 Three out of every four people moving into the State of Utah are illegal immigrants.
 They commit 89% of social security fraud in Utah, and 90% of identity fraud.
 Soon, they will constitute a third of our ingoing prison population (see http://citizensfortaxfairness.org/x_subpage.asp?id=33

 for details).
 They're bankrupting hospitals and school districts nationwide.
 Each year in the US, more Americans are killed by illegal alien drunk drivers than American soldiers who've died in Iraq.
-Economics considerations alone should not be dispositive in Republicans' decisions about legislation.
+Economics considerations alone should not be dispositive in Republicans' decisions about legislation, so I don't think hearing arguments about the economics of illegal immigration.
 Despite what liberals want you to believe, Republicans whom I respect should, and do, care more about the long term security and well-being of all Utahans than any short-term benefits to the Agricultural community.

 Many legislators have flip-flopped on immigration from one-year to the next, voting only as seems most politically expedient to them at the time, with no real conviction on the issue.
+Orin Hatch is a perfect example.
 If elected, with what power a state representative has, I intend to see tha Utah deals with this issue to the extent a state can.
 WE MUST: